Programs and Events

 Neenah's Vintage Adventure

 We will have the same great activities that made last year's event so much fun: narrated trolley tours, history scavenger hunt, costumed re-enactors, mini exhibits, and classic cars.
-We will be adding a Civil War encampment in the grassy area in front of Plexus.
 Join us for this year's "Vintage Adventure" as we celebrate the history that makes Neenah such a great place to live!

 If These Walls Could Talk project

 History is all around us and it is conveyed by people, buildings, and artifacts.
 This collaborative project is designed to preserve Neenah history so that valuable memories will remain available for generations to come.
 You will find historical and current information on city, commercial, and residential properties in Neenah, Wisconsin.

 The Ward House and The Smith Octagon House are open by appointment.
 Please call 920-729-0244 to make an appointment.